Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Damn shame.

-Yeah, I I blame the government.
+Yeah, I blame the government.

 Yep, I blame them too.

-I blame them too, when in doubt.
+I blame them too when in doubt.

-Yeah, always throws people off.
+That always throws people off.

-It's not uh back to GMT yet.
+It's not back to GMT yet.

 We will return.